fintanmm/opengrep-nvim/README.md

 - All external calls execute asynchronously via `vim.system` on Neovim 0.10+, with a `jobstart` fallback otherwise.
 - Non-zero exit codes without stdout are treated as errors; empty stdout with zero exit code is treated as "no results".
 - Quickfix parsing handles `file:lnum:col:text` and falls back to a colon-split heuristic for resilience.
-- If `opengrep` is not found, a one-time notification explains how to install or configure a custom `cmd` path.
+- If the `opengrep` binary is not found on PATH, a one-time notification explains how to install it or configure a custom `cmd` path (usually unnecessary).